kalchakra13/DrugGPT/README.md

     │   ├── model.yaml         # config file for llama and soft prompt models
     │   └── train.yaml         # config file for training
     ├── data
-    │   ├── source.md          # links to the source datasets
+    │   └──source.md          # links to the source datasets and preprocessed datasets │
-    │   └── preprocessed       # Folder for preprocessed data
     ├── notebooks              # Folder for notebooks
     │   └── evaluation.ipynb   # Notebook for evaluation
     src